 For these reasons and for the fact that raising a new puppy is hard enough - we don’t recommend making your own homemade food for puppies.

-Instead, we recommend a high quality puppy food from a reputable company AND supplementation with fresh foods and additional omega-3 fatty acids.
+Instead, we recommend high quality puppy food from a reputable company AND supplementation with fresh foods and additional omega-3 fatty acids.

 Why omega-3 fatty acids?